christopherparks-unr/cs480Parks/PA9/README.md

 The scene_path argument refers to the model you wish to import.  **The path is relative to ```/PA9/```.**

 **Note that the last object defined will not be loaded; make sure that ```[EOF]``` is the final line in the file to ensure all objects are loaded.**

-The mesh_name argument refers to the specific mesh you want to use.
-You must use the name of the mesh as defined by Assimp (specifically, the ```aiMesh.mName``` variable.
-All objects included are defined in main.ini with their correct mesh names).

-Do not define scale to be 0.0.
-It will break, and it doesn't make sense to use that value anyways.

 # Dependencies, Building, and Running